 The Fund's Audit Committee is responsible for overseeing the work of the independent auditors and considering whether the provision of services, other than audit services, is compatible with maintaining the auditors' independence.
 The Fund follows the practice that all non-audit services by the external auditors must be pre-approved by the Audit Committee.

 External Auditor Service Fees

-\$ thousands 2016 2015 2014 Audit fees Audit related fees Tax fees All other fees 273 296 - - 70 70 - - 232 - 54 - The tax fees relate to US and Canadian tax compliance and internal restructuring fees.
+\$ thousands 2017 2016 2015

+Audit fees Tax fees 288 148 293 70 296 70 The tax fees relate to US and Canadian tax compliance and internal

+All other fees - restructuring fees.

 Additional Information